blue-reino/netflix-clone/README.md

 * For the hero, featured movie player, I created a custom video player that resembles Netflix.
 The clip of the featured movie will play, it will be muted, with a button that allows you to unmute and mute.
 After the clip is finished playing it stops, and the mute/unmute button switches to a restart button, where the user can rewatch the clip.
 * I then began working on the "All Movies" section.
 I created a new Array and imported all the other movie arrays.
 I then used a similar logic to the carousel to map the movies, except this time I got rid of sliding animation and just displayed everything on the user screen.
 I used some basic styling such as flexbox to make sure everything fit.
 * Here, I learned about React Routing, this made it where the user can go to certain pages without having to refresh their entire screen, as well as have a "active" page.
-* I finnaly tried to implement a search filter to the "All Movies" section, however, I ran into some issues and decided to take a break.
+* I finally tried to implement a search filter to the "All Movies" section, however, I ran into some issues and decided to take a break.
 * Also features some basic mobile support, however, a lot of work is needed.

 # Future Plans